Shoukhin1803078/My-research-/README.md

 #### Dataset: News Category Dataset

-For this task, I selected the "News Category Dataset" from Kaggle.
+For this task, I selected the "News Category Dataset" from Kaggle .
 The dataset contains over 200,000 news articles categorized into different topics such as politics, entertainment, sports, etc. I choose this dataset because:

 - **Data Size**: The dataset is sufficiently large specially it a broad range of news articles (200000 news articales), which is ideal for building and training models or fine-tune Large Language Models (LLMs) effectively.
 - **Relevance to Real-World Applications**: Summarizing news efficiently is crucial for content aggregation platforms, enabling readers to quickly access and understand key information.
 News articles reflect real-world events and topics, making the dataset relevant to natural language processing tasks.